Home Majors Cell Biology

-Cell Biology Degree
+Cell Biology

 Students study the structure and function of cells, including cell division, organelle biology, tissue architecture, and the molecular mechanisms of disease.
 Graduates typically pursue careers in biomedical research, pharmaceutical development, clinical laboratory science, and as strong candidates for medical school and graduate programs.
 This major provides the deep biological knowledge essential for careers in healthcare and life sciences research.

-What Cell Biology Graduates Do
+What Cell Biology graduates do

 Your degree prepares you for a future at the microscopic frontier of medicine and research.
 Many graduates begin their careers as biological technicians, performing the essential hands-on work in a lab: preparing samples, running complex equipment, and meticulously documenting results for senior scientists.
 With an advanced degree, you could become a medical scientist, designing experiments to unlock the secrets of diseases like cancer, analyzing data, and pursuing breakthroughs in academic or private labs.
 Another major pathway involves teaching, where you might train the next generation of doctors and nurses as a postsecondary health specialties teacher, a field with exceptionally strong demand.